 Still not sure?
 Different people have different reasons for quitting smoking.
-Get ready to stop smoking by thinking about why you want to quit?
+Get ready to stop smoking by thinking about why you want to quit.

 Triggers are specific persons, places, or activities that make you feel like smoking.
 Knowing your smoking triggers can help you learn to deal with them.

 Cravings are short but intense urges to smoke.
 Every craving is temporary, and having healthy ways to distract can help them fade more quickly.
 Plan ahead and come up with a list of short activities you can do when you get a craving.